Mineral trioxide aggregate: Root-end filling after apicectomy

 In root canal therapy where an apical infection is persistent, an apicectomy may be required.

 Flap is raised over the tooth and the root tip is resected and a cavity created (3–4 mm) in the root tip remaining.
 Retrograde application of MTA to the root tip cavity is completed.

 MTA was originally developed for root-end filling.
-There were several different materials such as amalgam, reinforced zinc oxide eugenol cements (interim restorative material - IRM), super ethoxy benzonic acid [EBA], glass ionomer cement and composite resin for root-end filling after apicectomy.
+There were several different materials such as amalgam, reinforced zinc oxide eugenol cements (interim restorative material - IRM), super ethoxy benzoic acid [EBA], glass ionomer cement and composite resin for root-end filling after apicectomy.
 MTA, a refined "Portland cement" - calcium alumino-silicate cement-, was found to have less cytotoxic and better results in biocompatibility and micro-leakage sealing ability, giving it more success over root-end filling materials.
 MTA is not acceptable as "ideal root-end filling material" because MTA has some drawbacks of toxic heavy metal presence, discoloration, difficult handling, short working time, long setting time, washout before setting and washout after set (calcium carbonate based MTA has solvent of carbonic acid).
 The benefits of MTA as a root-end filling material compared to other materials (IRM, Super-EBA, dentine-bonded resin composite, glass ionomer cement, amalgam, RRM) is inconclusive.

 For ideal Root-end filling, there are many new materials or improved materials developed.